 If you are active and sweat, you should have extra water.
 Multiple studies have found that dehydration during exercise increases the chance of muscle damage and causes more muscle soreness.

-Lastly but not the least Rest is one the most important thing, when you rest you let your body heal itself and at the same time muscle repair takes place when you sleep/rest and your muscle grows.
+Lastly but not the least Rest is one the most important thing, when you rest you let your body heal itself and at the same time muscle repair takes place when you sleep/rest and grows your muscle.

 Soreness is an indication that your muscles are at work.
 And this can happen to anyone.
 This only means your muscles will get stronger with time.